yangg/lastproxy/README.md

 ```

 ### cache
-Disable cache by remove 'if-modified-since' and 'if-none-match' from request header
+Disable cache by remove `if-modified-since` and `if-none-match` from request header
 ### userAgent
 ### allowOrigin
-Add Access-Control-Allow-Origin header to response
+Add `Access-Control-Allow-Origin` header to response

 ### See all [configurable options](config.yml.sample)